joleonar/Coursera/Getting and Cleaning Data/README.md

-# Getting and Cleaning Data: Course Project
+# Getting and Cleaning Data: Course Project (Human Activity Recognition Using Smartphones Data Set)

 ## Requirements
 You need an internet connection for downloading the dataset and the missing packages.

+## About the Code Book
+The CodeBook.md file describes the variables, the data, and any transformations or work that you performed to clean up the data.

 ## The steps the script will do
 Very simple....
 The script will do everything for you. :) It will

 - install the required packages if needed;